RavenEsc/B2B-JavaScriptProject/README.md

 Starting with the HTML wrapper code in the Code Editor...

-- [ ] You may or may not use a `<form>`.
+- [ x ] You may or may not use a `<form>`.
 Note that there is no backend process or program to submit a form to.
 If you use a form and submit, you must suppress the default action or the page will clear/load unpredictable results.

 - [ ] Ask the user to input their first name, last name, a UserID, and a birthdate in type date format.
 The UserID must contain an uppercase, a lowercase, a number, and be 8 to 12 chars long.